Paul Barclay, Helen Cleugh, Tom Griffiths, Bruce Pascoe, Jane Smyth, 23 May 2019

 BRUCE PASCOE: Can be a kilometre.

-JANE SMYTH: Yeah.
+JANE SMYTH: Yes.
 So, I didn't know all this then.
 We're very wise about fire now.
 The first embers came through and started lighting up vegetation and dead leaves, and Rick and I coped with that really well, I have to say.
 Didn't we, Rick?
 We were brave, and bold, and fearless, and we were coping beautifully.
 I think at one stage I even said to Rick, ‘Look, I think we can manage this.
 I think this is going to be all right.’
 While we were doing that, suddenly the sound of a jetliner, absolute roar, and the fire front came through.

 PAUL BARCLAY: Totally unexpectedly at that point, for you?